 Before we begin, remember: These instructions may vary depending on the AC recharge kit that you are using.
 Be sure to always read the instruction notes on your R134a refrigerant kit.
 The gauge that you will see in our video is similar to the gauge found on onebest-sellingling A/C recharge kits, the A/C PRO ACP-100.

 - Turn the engine on and let it idle.
 Turn the air conditioner ON and set it to the maximum cooling setting.

 - Open the hood of your S-Class and locate the low-pressure AC service port and remove the cap.

 - Attach the refrigerant gauge to the service port.
-You will need to press and hold the quick-release at the end of the hose, insert it on the AC charging port then release it.
+You will need to press and hold the quick-release at the end of the hose, insert it into the AC charging port then release it.

-- Rotate the dial on the lens until the red arrow in the middle of the V is pointing to the temperature corresponding with outside temperature.
-If the pressure is below the range of the V and the air climate control is blowing hot air that means the system is low on refrigerant and you can proceeded with charging the system.
+- Rotate the dial on the lens until the red arrow in the middle of the V is pointing to the temperature corresponding with the outside temperature.
+If the pressure is below the range of the V and the air climate control is blowing hot air that means the system is low on refrigerant and you can proceed with charging the system.

 - Read the pressure in your air conditioner system.
 If the pressure is low the gauge reading will be in the white zone.
 If the pressure is normal then the gauge should be in the green zone.
 You should not have a reading on the HIGH / RED zone except when the car is turned off, in which case it is normal.